-European Health Insurance Card (EHIC)
+Global Health Insurance Card (GHIC)

-The EHIC allows you to access healthcare in most European countries at a reduced cost or sometimes free of charge.
+The GHIC allows you to access healthcare in most European countries at a reduced cost or sometimes free of charge.
 It is not an alternative to travel insurance.
 It will not cover private medical healthcare, the cost of things such as mountain rescue in ski resorts, repatriation to the UK and lost or stolen property.
-There is no charge for an EHIC and it is valid for up to five years.
+There is no charge for a GHIC and it is valid for up to five years.